osu-eesc/cms-docs/user-guide/docs/content-types/county-office.md

 The edit screen for a county office has three sections:

   - **Landing Page**: this is the main page visitors see for the county.
 Most of this page is automatically generated based on content you enter, but there are some things you can specify here:
-    - **Hero image**: the full-width image that appears at the top of county pages.
+    - **Banner image**: the full-width image that appears at the top of county pages.
     - **Introduction**: text at the top of the landing page to introduce the county.
     - **Quick links**: a bar of up to four highlighted links (e.g. Facebook, Twitter, a newsletter, or a calendar).
-    - **About**: Additional text to describe the work done or sevices available in the county.
     - **Featured content section**: you can select a few content items to display on the landing page.
 We recommend listing newsletters or other content that is specific to the county.
+    - **Video section**: a video displayed on the office's landing page.
+    - **About**: additional text to describe the work done or services available in the county.
+    - **Impact stats**: display an orange bar on the landing page higlighting impact numbers in the county.
-  - **Other Content**: this is where you can specify other content related to the county.
-Specifically, the introductory text for automatically-generated pages (see below).
+  - **"What we do" introduction**: this is where you can specify text to display at the top of the county's "What we do" page (see below).
   - **County Info**: the contact information, location, office hours, etc. for the county.

 > **Quick Tip**: Members of county groups can feature educational content entered by Content Teams on their pages.
 See: [Organizing and Displaying Content on Other Pages](../managing-content.md#displaying-and-organizing-content-on-other-pages).